 What is an Essential Caregiver?

 The Essential Caregiver role was introduced in the Government guidance on visiting in care homes, effective from 8 March (available here).
-It runs alongside other types of visiting and recognises that some residents need more regular support from relatives/friends, a greater degree of contact, or help with personal care.
+It runs alongside other types of visiting and recognises that residents can have more regular support and companionship from a relative/friend, a greater degree of contact, or help with personal care.
 This means a relative or friend can visit for longer and more regularly than other types of visitors, in the resident’s room and have closer contact.
-They may carry out personal care tasks with the resident – such as support to eat – provide emotional support, or it may be that their presence during personal care tasks carried out by staff is beneficial to the resident’s wellbeing (for example by helping to relieve distress).
+They may provide companionship or emotional support, carry out personal care tasks with the resident – such as support to eat – or it may be that their presence during care tasks carried out by staff is beneficial to the resident’s wellbeing (for example by helping to relieve distress).
 Closer engagement/interaction and touch can be vital to ensure wellbeing.
 Essential Caregivers will be subject to the same testing regime, PPE arrangements and infection prevention and control (IPC) measures as staff.

 Is an Essential Caregiver only allowed where my health is in immediate danger?

-No. The guidance states the Essential Caregiver role is intended for circumstances where the person’s presence or the care they provide is central to the health and wellbeing of a resident.
-This makes it clear that it is not only about carrying out care tasks vital to the immediate health of the resident – such as help with eating – but also about simply being there, providing “emotional and mental support” and relieving distress.
+No. The guidance states that every resident can choose to nominate an Essential Caregiver.
+The role is intended to ensure residents have the support of someone they have a personal relationship with.
+This can include for companionship, where the person’s presence or the care they provide is central to the health and wellbeing of a resident.
+This makes it clear that it is not only about carrying out care tasks vital to the immediate health of the resident – such as help with eating – but also about simply being there, providing company, emotional support or relieving distress.

 How do I get access to my Essential Caregiver?

-The Government guidance makes clear that individual assessments are required to determine whether a resident needs access to an Essential Caregiver.
-Blanket approaches are not acceptable.
+The Government guidance makes clear that all residents can choose to nominate an Essential Caregiver.
+An individual assessment should be carried out to put in place arrangements for access for the Essential Caregiver.
+Blanket bans on Essential Caregivers are not acceptable.
 The onus is on care homes to undertake the individual risk assessments and facilitate access to Essential Caregivers.
 Care homes should not wait for a resident or their relative/friend to ask about the Essential Caregiver role.
 They should be proactive in letting residents, and the relatives/friends who used to visit them, know that the role is available.
 This will ensure relatives/friends feel welcomed to take up this role and that residents feel supported with their wellbeing.

 Should I/my family be involved in discussions about having an Essential Caregiver?

 Yes.
 The care home should talk to residents/their families about the process for facilitating visits from an Essential Caregiver and how they will be involved.
-The home will need to carry out an individual risk assessment, which will include the risk and benefits of the visits, taking into account the residents rights and needs.
-To ensure the resident’s wellbeing needs are fully considered, the resident and their family/representatives should input to this assessment.
-The guidance makes clear that the assessment should be discussed and agreed with the resident/their family and that the home should share the completed assessment with them.
+The home should carry out an individual assessment, with the involvement of the resident and their family/representatives to ensure the resident’s wellbeing needs are fully considered.
+The guidance makes clear that the assessment should be discussed and agreed with the resident and their family and that the home should share the completed assessment with them.
 Care homes will need to consider how residents who are assessed as lacking capacity to be involved in the assessment are supported, including to participate as fully as possible.
 Care homes will also need to consider who they need to involve, bearing in mind any support that might be required from a Relevant Person’s Representative (where the resident is subject to a Deprivation of Liberty authorisation) and/or a Power of Attorney.

 Will I only be able to have an Essential Caregiver if someone played that role before the pandemic?

 No. Whilst the guidance states that it is ‘likely’ that the need for this support will already be part of – and documented in – the care plan, that is not a condition for this type of visit.
-The guidance recognises that a resident’s needs are likely to have changed over time.
-Whilst a resident may not have needed this kind of support previously, they should be assessed on their current needs and wishes.
-Others will have only entered the care home during the pandemic and such a role may not have been perceived as an option previously.
+The guidance is clear that every resident can choose to nominate an Essential Caregiver.

 Will my Essential Caregiver have to take on all of my care needs?

 No. The guidance says that the Essential Caregiver should agree with the care home what tasks they are, and are not, willing to undertake.
 It makes it clear that clinical care and medical tasks remain the responsibility of the care home.
 It would be inappropriate for the care home to insist that Essential Caregivers take on specific tasks, or require them to fulfil all a resident’s care needs.
 The duty to meet the resident’s care needs remains with the care home.
-But the guidance recognises that residents with the highest needs would benefit from the support or presence of an Essential Caregiver to aid their wellbeing.
+But the guidance recognises that residents can benefit from the support or companionship of an Essential Caregiver to aid their wellbeing.
 The Essential Caregiver, as a relative or friend, will have a connection and relationship with the resident that care staff cannot replicate.